Alumni of Color Volunteers

 Angela graduated with high honors in economics and sociology/anthropology.
 At Swarthmore, she was a Philip Evans Scholar and president of Swarthmore Asian Organization.
-After college, she moved to New York to work for Cornerstone Research, an economic consulting firm.
-After two years, Angela moved to Philadelphia to work in customer analytics at Anthropologie for another two years.
-She returned to school for her MBA at Wharton School of Business.
+After college, she worked for Cornerstone Research, an economic consulting firm in New York, and in customer analytics at Anthropologie in Philadelphia.
+She then returned to school for her MBA at Wharton School of Business.
 Since graduating from Wharton in 2018, she has been an associate marketing manager at General Mills on the cereal innovation team.
-She currently lives in Minneapolis and is married to James Mao '12.
+She lives in Minneapolis and is married to James Mao '12.
 Angela enjoys reading, consuming pop culture, and watching sitcoms.
 She is also passionate about increasing the visibility of alumni of color in the Swarthmore community through initiatives and partnerships with the alumni office, student body, and college administration.

 Anna Mello '08

-Anna is Brazilian American, growing up between Washington Heights and her family's farm in Brazil.
-She loved science from an early age and went on to earn her bachelor's degree in biology with a minor in education from Swarthmore College.
-While at Swarthmore, Anna was an active member of Multi.
-After Swarthmore, Anna worked for two years at the Cloud Forest School in Monteverde, Costa Rica as a middle and high school science teacher.
-She went on to earn her master's degree in ecology from the Federal University of Santa Catarina and a post-graduate specialization in special education in Florianópolis, Brazil.
-After earning her degrees, she taught for five years at the International School of Florianópolis as a middle school science teacher.
-Anna is currently a Class 5 Science teacher at The Chapin School, an all girls school in New York City.
-She is an advisor to students and works on sustainability efforts.
-When she isn't teaching, Anna enjoys learning new languages, reading, traveling abroad, cooking, painting, and cuddling with her dog.
+Anna is Brazilian-American and grew up between Washington Heights and her family's farm in Brazil.
+At Swarthmore, she majored in biology, minored in education, and was an active member of Multi.
+After graduating, Anna was a middle and high school science teacher in Costa Rica.
+She earned her master's in ecology from the Federal University of Santa Catarina and a postgraduate specialization in special education in Florianópolis, Brazil.
+She then taught middle school for five years at the International School of Florianópolis.
+Anna is currently a Class 5 Science teacher at the all-girls Chapin School in New York City.
+She advises students and works on sustainability efforts.
+Anna enjoys learning new languages, reading, traveling abroad, cooking, painting, and cuddling with her dog.

 Louis Lainé '16